Trading Attention, Not Charts

 Why professionals rarely chase

-Chasing is not a timing problem.
-It is an attention problem.
+Chasing isn't a timing problem.
+It's an attention problem.

 When you feel urgency, attention is usually already crowded.